-K. Scope of Work
+J. Scope of Work

 1.0 Description.
-Job J6Q3227E is a ITS maintenance project where the contractor will perform the required maintenance work listed Section 0003.
+Job J6Q2025E is an ITS maintenance project where the contractor will perform the required maintenance work listed in Section 0004.
 When the contractor is doing the required maintenance work, it is expected the contractor will find additional repairs needed on the ITS system.
-The contractor shall inform the SL District ITS Group of the repair work needed and, if the SL District ITS Group agrees, an Online Maintenance System ticket will be issued authorizing the contractor to do the repair work.
+The contractor shall inform the SL District ITS Group of the repair work needed and, if the SL District ITS Group agrees, a work order will be issued authorizing the contractor to do the repair work.
 The contractor may also be asked to preform additional ITS repairs as requested by the SL District ITS Group.
-Section 0003 of the bid items contains the required work of this project while Section 0002 contains bid items that are expected to be needed for the additional repair work.
-The contractor shall bid the items in Section 0002 with the knowledge that each item may or may not be needed on this project and the quantity of the item may be many times larger than listed in the bid item list.
-The following is a list of job special provisions, which detail the requirements that apply to the two types of work for this project:
+Section 0004 of the bid items contains the required ITS work of this project while Section 0003 contains bid items that are expected to be needed for the additional ITS repair work.
+The contractor shall bid the items in Section 0003 with the knowledge that each item may or may not be needed on this project and the quantity of the item may be many times larger than listed in the bid item list.